 Black Mental Health Village and Nana’s Circle support older adults raising children under eighteen through case management, trauma-informed mental health support, peer connection, and education.
 Healing circles, therapy sessions, and training workshops reduce isolation, ease caregiver stress, and build resilience.
 Nana’s Circle programming nurtures intergenerational healing and empowers families to grow stronger across generations.

 Rebuilding Together-Nashville’s Express Repairs program will allow RTN to serve more homeowners faster and more efficiently by using a contracted handyman to service needs such as falls prevention, home maintenance (small plumbing or electrical issues, functioning smoke detectors and fire extinguishers), energy upgrades, and appliance replacement.
+Their Safe and Healthy Homes Initiative provides more extensive repairs to ensure long-term sustainability of the housing stock.
+Target communities are Bordeaux and the Dickerson Pike Corridor.

 The Elderly & Disabled Assistance Program provides emergency financial assistance (rent and utilities), prescription drug assistance, coordination of services and referrals to other local community agencies in Rutherford County.